knocklabs/docs/pages/notification-feeds/getting-started.md

 ---
 title: Getting started
+tags: ["inbox", "feeds", "toasts", "javascript", "react"]
 ---

 import Callout from "../../components/Callout";

 This guide will show you how to get up-and-running with our [in-app feed component](https://github.com/knocklabs/react-notification-feed) in your application.

 <Callout
 emoji="👩‍💻"
 text={
 <>
 <span className="font-bold">See an example.</span> You can check out
 <a href="https://github.com/knocklabs/knock-node-example-app/">our example app</a>{" "}
 to see how our in-app components are used to power notification feeds in a real application.
 </>
 }
 />

 ## Integrating the feed